What Is The Roman Numeral Xcx

 XCX is not a valid Roman numeral.
 While it might appear to represent 120 at first glance, it violates the fundamental rules governing Roman numeral construction.
 The correct and universally accepted way to write 120 in Roman numerals is CXX.

 Understanding these nuances enriches your knowledge of this ancient numerical system that continues to influence our modern world.
-That's why whether you're studying history, working on a project that requires Roman numerals, or simply satisfying curiosity, remembering the rules of proper Roman numeral construction will serve you well.
+Whether you're studying history, working on a project that requires Roman numerals, or simply satisfying curiosity, remembering the rules of proper Roman numeral construction will serve you well.
 The system may seem complex at first, but with practice, recognizing valid and invalid combinations becomes second nature—just as it was for the ancient Romans who first developed this remarkable numerical notation over two thousand years ago.